nielsfaber/scheduler-card/README.md

 If you would rather set up your own configuration of entities and actions, you can provide `standard_configuration:false` to disable it.

+:warning: **Note**: Not all entity types are currently supported by the standard configuration.
+If you are missing something, you can make a [feature request](https://github.com/nielsfaber/scheduler-card/issues/new) for it.

 ### Adding entities

 #### Include